rhel-labs/learn-katacoda/crypto-policy/step1.md

 </pre>

-The default configuration on Red Hat Enterprise Linux for the system-wide cryptograpic policy (sometimes referred to as simply crypto policy) is a policy named `DEFAULT`.
+The default configuration on Red Hat Enterprise Linux for the system-wide cryptograpic policy (sometimes referred to as "crypto policy") is a policy named `DEFAULT`.